MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-default.md

 \[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

-\[NetAdapterCx is preview only in the next major update to Windows 10\]

 The client driver's implementation of the *EVT\_NET\_REQUEST\_DEFAULT* event callback function to handle an object identifier (OID) request to query or set information in the driver.

 Syntax